-Under Indiana law, you typically must settle an auto accident claim or file a lawsuit within two years from the date of a crash.
+Under Indiana Statute of Limitations law, you typically must settle an auto accident claim or file a lawsuit within two years from the date of a crash.
 So, it is vital to avoid any delay in taking action.

 What to Do After a Car Crash

 At the accident scene, you should have notified the police and given the officer information about your crash.
 You also should have exchanged information with the other driver.
 Hopefully, you also took photos of the crash scene and got the names of witnesses.
 Here are the next steps you should take:

 - See a doctor.
 If you or a loved one was not immediately taken to the hospital, go right away for the sake of your health.
 You need a medical professional to examine you and determine the extent of your injuries.
 Keep a journal that documents your treatment and retain all medical bills.

 - Inform your insurance company.
 Indiana law requires you to report your accident to your insurer within 24 hours.
 Provide honest, basic information.
 However, don’t feel obligated to go into any extra details.